kospiotr/kospiotr.github.io/content/docs/notes/development/python/_index.md

 - `import yaml` Import the yaml library (for working with YAML data)
 - `import configparser` Import the configparser library (for working with configuration files)
 - `import argparse` Import the argparse library (for parsing command-line arguments)
-- `import logging` Import the logging library (for logging messages)
 - `import time` Import the time library (for working with time)
 - `import datetime` Import the datetime library (for working with dates and times)
 - `import calendar` Import the calendar library (for working with calendars)